KIPAC/BootCamp/docs/windows10_setup.md

 ### Set Up Jupyter Notebook

-You will need to perform a few extra steps to get Jupyter to use your favorit web browser when displaying notebooks.
+You will need to perform a few extra steps to get Jupyter to use your favorite web browser when displaying notebooks.

 You need to define a BROWSER variable.
 To do this open up `~/.bashrc` using your text editor and add the following line: